Reimar Lüst: Awards

 Lüst received the Austrian Wilhelm Exner Medal in 1987.
-The planetoid 4836 was named "Lüst" after him.
+The minor planet was named "Lüst" after him.
 In 1995, he was awarded the Adenauer-de Gaulle Prize for French–German collaboration in 1994, and the Weizman Award in the Sciences and Humanities, from the Weizmann Institute of Science, in 1995.
 He was an Officer of the Légion d’Honneur and was awarded the Grand Cross of the Order of Merit of the Federal Republic of Germany.

 During the 10th anniversary celebrations of Jacobs University Bremen, he was awarded the university's first honorary doctorate for his outstanding achievements in space research as well as his successes as a science manager.
 The award further recognized Lüst's key role in the planning and development at the university as chairman of the planning committee.
 Lüst was pivotal in shaping the unique profile of Jacobs University, which was rated among the best universities in Germany by the Center for Higher Education Development (CHE) at the Bertelsmann Stiftung.